zinc-collective/zinc.coop/src/get-involved/index.md

 ### Donate

-If you would like to support the growth and sustainability of the Zinc Collective, consider becoming a Sponsor in our <a href="https://opencollective.com/zinc-community#category-CONTRIBUTE">Open Collective</a>.
+If you would like to support the growth and sustainability of the Zinc , consider becoming a Sponsor in our <a href="https://opencollective.com/zinc-community#category-CONTRIBUTE">Open Collective</a>.